ec-europa/europa-component-library/.github/CONTRIBUTING.md

 13. Push the locally-synched `v2` to the remote.
 This marks the release as complete.

 14. Finally, create a GitHub Release with the same text as the changelog generated at step 3.
 Add "useful links" section.
 Congratulations!

+15. Once the tag is created, drone will publish the assets on the CDN.
+Don't forget to update the release note, the root `README.md`, `src/website/src/pages/ec/getting-started/index.md` and `src/website/src/pages/eu/getting-started/index.md` with the new SRI hashes